Vasudev V. Shenoy: Students' Information & Guidance Bureau

 A separate division was started for providing special guidance to the youth and the underprivileged in 1981.

 The then Education Minister G.B.Shankar Rao inaugurated this division and officially became the first member on that day.

-V.V.
 Shenoy personally attended to and guided most of the students to attain information and achieve education in their particular preferred field of interest.
 A lot of poor or underprivileged students seeking help guidance or information, have gained much so that they could complete their education.
 He had a wide range of sources from where he collected all the knowledge and information which he imparted onto the candidates.
 Important information/ news / ads reported in the various newspapers in various languages are compiled and made available on the notice board for the candidates' perusal on a daily basis.
 Job opportunities list is made available to all the candidates on the notice board.

-Guides, Books, Old/model question papers thousands of reference books and important education, commerce, science, current affairs etc. related documents, collected from over the last 30 years are made available for the candidates' reference.
+Guides, nooks, old/model question papers thousands of reference books and important education, commerce, science, current affairs etc. related documents, collected from over the last 30 years are made available for the candidates' reference.
 This institution has helped and has had above 60 lakh members over the time.

 Several personalities and notable persons have visited over the time and commended Shenoy's unique venture and his desire to work for the society and students in particular.
 Few of them namely G.B.
 Shankar Rao, S. R. Nayak, Chairman of Law Commission of Karnataka, OmPrakash, D.G. & I.G.P, Karnataka State, P J Nayak, Deputy Commissioner, PS Ramanujan, S. V. JaishilRao, H. M. Nagaraja Rao, G. V. Naik, Collector Customs Central Excise, H. M. Nayak, R. Shankarappa, Divisional Commissioner, I. M. Vithalmurthy, Charuhasan, Advocate and Film artist etc. Also eminent Kannada writers like Krishnamoorthy Puranik, K. Shivaram Karanth, U. R. Ananthamurthy, Santosh Kumar Gulwadi, Vyasrai Ballal and many more have visited SIGB.

 SIGB currently functions and looked after by Mrs. Aruna Vasudev Shenoy.